Chitral to the local people is Chetrar while for the ancient people and others it is Qashqar or Kashqar.

 Historians, anthropologists, authors, travelogue writers and others have described Chitral as the most romantic, captivating and enchanting place tugged into the mighty Hindukush mountains in the extreme north-west of Pakistan with the indigenous Khowar-speaking people proud of their centuries-old unique culture and traditions.

 Chitral is bordered in the east with Gilgit-Baltistan, south-east Swat valley, north and north-east by China and the Wakhan corridor of Afghanistan, and in the west by the Nuristan and Kunar provinces of Afghanistan.
-In the south of Chitral is situated the Upper Dir district.
+In the south of Chitral is situated the Upper Dir district of Khyber Pakhtunkha province.

 Chitral lies at an elevation of 4,900 feet from the sea level.
-The total area of Chitral is 14,850 square kilometers and this area is situated between 35 & 37 N and 71 22 and 74 E. In 1998, tyhe population of Chitral was 318,689, and according to latest estimate, it has reached the mark of 500,000.
-A good majority of the people of Chitral remain out of the valley, mostly in big cities of Pakistan and abroad.
+The total area of Chitral is 14,850 square kilometers and this area is situated between 35 & 37 N latitude and 71 & 22 and 74 E longitude.

-WEATHER: The weather in Chitral is extremely harsh and cold in winter and pleasant in the summer.
+The weather of Chitral is extremely harsh and cold in the winter and pleasant in the summer.
 The best season to visit the valley is from May to September.
-Temperatures in summer range between 25 to 40 degrees Celsius while in the winters it plunge below minus.
+Temperatures in summer range between 25 and 40 degrees Celsius while in the winters it plunge below minus.

 The Achemeanian Empire of Persia was extended to these regions during 400 BC.
 Its more than two thousand years since this empire receded but its supremacy was so strongly established that many Persian cultural traits are still in practice in Northern Areas as well as few parts of Chitral.
 In some valleys surrounding Chitral such as Wakhan, Shaghnan, and upper parts of Chitral people speak Persian language.
 Even Khowar, which is the native language of the local people (Khow), contains much borrowing from Persian.